Forma Therapeutics teams with TD2

 About FORMA Therapeutics

 FORMA Therapeutics targets essential cancer pathways to create transformative small molecule cancer therapies.
 FORMA’s novel approach to accessing high value drug targets, many of which pose significant challenges to conventional discovery approaches, leverages the integration of its innovative drug discovery technologies and oncology expertise, enabling efficient screening, discovery and rational development of small molecule drug candidates with qualified cellular mechanisms of action.
-FORMA is building a robust pipeline of cancer therapies in areas such as tumor metabolism, protein-protein interactions and epigenetics.
-FORMA is headquartered in Watertown, Mass. www.formatherapeutics.com.
+FORMA is leveraging translational and clinical development capabilities through their strategic relationship with Dr. Daniel Von Hoff and Translational Drug Development (TD2) to build a robust pipeline of transformative cancer therapies in areas such as tumor metabolism, epigenetics, protein homeostasis, and protein-protein interactions.
+FORMA is headquartered in Watertown, MA. www.formatherapeutics.com

 About US Oncology Research